jubayer-source/e-commerce-project/README.md

 ### **🌟 Acknowledgments**
 - Thanks to the C programming community
 - Inspired by modern e-commerce platforms
-- Built for Bangladeshi entrepreneurs and small businesses
+- Built for our CSE Undergraduate First Year Second Semister Project as also for entrepreneurs and small businesses
 - Special thanks to beta testers and contributors

 ## 📊 Project Statistics